ByteRookie/AGS_Service/README.md

 * Acts as the master player for the entire system.
 It automatically points to the best speaker based on room activity and exposes normal media controls (play, pause, volume, source, next/previous).
 Optionally a second HomeKit‑friendly player can mirror these controls for Apple users.

+HomeKit can struggle with the AGS player's dynamic name and its automatic switch to a TV source.
+If you're using Apple's ecosystem either set up the optional `homekit_player` entity, which keeps a stable name and source, or enable both `static_name` and `disable_Tv_Source` in your configuration.

 **Sensors**

 * `AGS Service Configured Rooms` – lists every room defined in the configuration.